By Raheal Auma, Monitoring & Evaluation Officer, AIM Health Project, Busia District

 “We shall not charge even a single coin to this family because World Vision has done a lot for us and continues to do a lot.
 We shall take care of the baby for as long as they are in hospital up to when he fully stabilises and then hand him over to the family,” said Dr. Christopher Kato, the Medical Superintendent at Dabani Hospital.

 The family, that already has a challenge with food security, now worries about how they will take care of the child.
-World Vision has partnered with the police and local leaders to forge a way forward on how this baby will be settled into the community.
+World Vision has partnered with local leaders and authorities to forge a way forward on how this baby will be settled into the community.

 World Vision, through the AIM Health Plus project, provided two tricycles to the district health team to aid in the process of ensuring safe deliveries of the mothers in 2017.
 The tricycles transport pregnant mothers from their homes to the health facility for a safe delivery under a skilled birth attendant.
 There has been commitment from the district to provide fuel during the COVID-19 restrictions.